92 comments

 Bezos said in an all hands one time amazon would go out of business in 50-60 years and that is happens to every company eventually.
 I think you get too big and too bureaucratic where everyone is just looking out for themselves because you are more worried about getting laid off or fired than you are building great products.

-• teeray an hour ago
+• teeray 7 months ago

 > you are more worried about getting laid off or fired than you are building great products